bsantos/multi_index_db/README.md

 By default ChainBase provides no synchronization and has the same concurrency restrictions as any boost::multi_index_container.
 This means that two or more threads may read the database at the same time, but all writes must be protected by a mutex.

-Multiple processes may open the same database if care is taken to use interpocess locking on the database.

 ## Persistance